dariros/Redact-PII-in-PDFs-public-/README.md

 # PII Redaction Solution - Implementation Guide

-This comprehensive guide will walk you through implementing a complete PII redaction solution for PDF files using Snowflake Cortex AI, from initial setup to production deployment.
+This guide presents a prototype solution for PII redaction in PDF files using Snowflake Cortex AI that you can customize to meet your specific needs.
+Please note that due to a temporary limitation, this solution currently does not work on Snowflake accounts hosted in AWS regions - we hope to resolve this limitation soon.

 ## 📁 Project Overview